rch1025/Machine-learning-class/README.md

 # Machine-learning-class
 Several concepts and several tips that are important for data analysis can be learned.
-I studied based on 'Machine Learning Master Class'.